-Two things got me thinking about mental health.
+Two things got me thinking about mental health this week.
 The first was a Facebook post from a friend in the US asking us all to pray for a family she knows who’ve just lost their teenage daughter to suicide.
 The second was an article in the Guardian entitled ‘Mental patient’ Halloween costumes: a scientific guide to dressing accurately.

 I’m pretty certain you’ll realise the article’s title is tongue-in-cheek and was written in order to attract attention, but have you ever wondered why it’s necessary to draw people in with wit or humour in order to get them reading about such an important subject?
 That same article has used images in order to make its point, you know, just in case the words only get skimmed over.
 We have a photo of a person in a zombie costume in striking contrast with (the same) photos of an ordinary couple in quiet discussion depicting first Depression, then Schizophrenia, then Addiction, then Dementia and finally Anxiety.
 The image’s repitition making the point that we have as much chance of identifying people suffering with mental health from simply the way they look as I do of becoming an astronaut.

 True, some sufferers aren’t always able to overcome their symptoms to appear “normal”, but far more are able to so do.
 They work hard at suppressing their visible symptoms – for many reasons.
 Some are simply intensely private, others are parents or carers for a vulnerable adult who they don’t want to worry, some may be fearful of losing a vital job or source of income if their mental health struggles become known, let alone those who are fearful of becoming isolated, or being looked at “that” way and then avoided.
 But if you take the time to read the words, you could begin to get an idea of what it feels like to suffer from these various forms of mental health and to feel empathy with the constant struggle, the heavy load which the variances and the subtle nuances the various condition cause you to bear.